-Here is my third design.
-It is much more light-weight than any of my earlier designs.
-It consists of three sawhorses made with 2x4s arranged in a U shape.
-The head is covered by a sheet of white Plas-Tek and a couple of carpet scraps.
-They protect the ground from being pulverized into dust, and keep the boules dirt-free so that I don’t have to be cleaning them all the time.
+This is a light-weight design.
+There are three sawhorses arranged in a U shape.
+A sheet of white Plas-Tek and a some carpet scraps protect the ground from being pulverized into dust, and keep the boules dirt-free so that I don’t have to be cleaning them all the time.

 I lift the bucket onto a platform, so that I can easily grab the boules as I throw.